suffolklibraries/lgc/content/collections/events/reading-dementia-lowestoft-13-05.md

     content:
       -
         type: text
-        text: 'Join our weekly book group to be together, share support, and find out about resources available.
-We are particularly keen to welcome people who are learning disabled.'
+        text: 'Join our weekly book group to be together, share support, and find out about resources available. ' -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'We are particularly keen to welcome people from the LGBTQIA+ community, people with learning disabilities and people from ethnic minority backgrounds.'
   -
     type: paragraph
     content: